QYLexpired/Asri-enhance/README.md

 ### Update Notes
+- Optimized the vertical tab to prevent breadcrumbs from overlapping with top bar buttons in rare cases
 - Added an overflow fade effect when vertically scrolling the vertical tab bar
 - Fixed an issue where enabling another color scheme after Glitch would not persist correctly
 - Optimized the Golden Topaz color scheme